Nimaoth/Nev/docs/getting_started.md

 For a list of all keybindings look at `default_config.nim` and `keybindings_normal.nim`/`keybindings_vim.nim` To open this document at any time run the command `help`

+By default the vim-like keybindings are enabled.
+They are inspired by vim but are not exactly the same.

+The actual vim keybindings are not very complete yet (see [here](supported_vim_keybindings.md)), but those are supposed to be as close to vim as possible.

 # Useful keybindings (C: Control, A: Alt, S: Shift)
 - For `<LEADER>` you can either press `<SPACE>` or `<C-b>`
 - `<ESCAPE>`: cancel or close e.g. popups